httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 0. Convert input_string into a sequence of ASCII characters; if conversion fails, fail serialization.
 1. If input_string contains characters in the range %x00-1f or %x7f (i.e., not in VCHAR or SP), fail serialization.
-2. Let output be an empty string.
+2. Let output be the string DQUOTE.
-3. Append DQUOTE to output.
-4. For each character char in input_string:
+3. For each character char in input_string:
    1. If char is "\\" or DQUOTE:
       1. Append "\\" to output.
    2. Append char to output.
-5. Append DQUOTE to output.
+4. Append DQUOTE to output.
-6. Return output.
+5. Return output.

 ### Serializing a Token {#ser-token}